timkindberg/Royal-Family/README.md

 - Aces are Castles
 - King, Queen, Jack are Royal Family Members
-- 3–10 can be various, i.e. Soldiers, Damage Points, Pursuasion/Threat Points
+- 3–10 can be various, i.e. Soldiers, Pursuasion/Threat Points
 - 2 is an Assassin
 - Joker toggles the [Age](#round-breakdown)